Nov 21, 2013

 These delectable treats are yet another idea I got from Trader Joe’s.
 They have pumpkin cream cheese muffins in their baked goods section.
 I saw them the last time I was there and just had to veganize it.

-I used homemade vegan cream cheese for these, made from cashews.
+I used cultured vegan cream cheese for these, made from cashews.
 If you use a store-bought vegan cream cheese the consistency will no doubt be different, since the store-bought is MUCH thicker than homemade.
 So you may want to add a bit of water to the mix to thin it a bit.

 It’s been so busy around my house lately.
 The holidays aren’t even here yet and I already feel like I need a vacation from planning.
 My sweet mom is coming for Thanksgiving so I’m in prep mode… cleaning, deep cleaning, organizing closets.
 I’m insane.
 Like she would really care about how my closets look, right?
 Oh, and my cats hate me right now.
 Because I also rearranged the furniture.
 Yeah, I’m getting dirty looks.
 They despise change of any kind.
 Move their sleeping places?
 Forget it.
 I’m toast for at least a week.